aSetback/GoodBot/README.md

 +removeleader Leader
   Removes an additional leader from the raid sign-up (there must always be one!)

-+lineup
-  The bot will DM you with a link to manage the confirmations of your raid

 +settime Time
   Set the time for the raid start